Last update: 5 months ago

-The best way to clean this type of grates is to do so after every use of the BBQ, while the grill is still hot.
-Use a mixture of soap and water and a soft cloth or a brass grill brush to remove the build-up debris from the grate.
+The best way to clean this type of grate is to do so after every BBQ use while the grill is still hot.
+Use a mixture of soap and water and a soft cloth or a brass grill brush to remove the built-up debris from the grate.

 Stainless steel grates can get scratched easy.
-So using a metal or steel wool brushes for cleaning is a big no. Avoid using harsh cleaning detergents as well.
-Avoid using stainless steel polishers since they can discolour the surface of the grates.
+So using metal or steel wool brushes for cleaning is a big no. Avoid using harsh cleaning detergents and stainless steel polishers since they can discolour the surface of the grates.

 How to clean cast iron grill?

-To clean the grill scrub the surface with a metal or stainless steel brush in order to remove any type of residue.
+To clean the grill, scrub the surface with a metal or stainless steel brush to remove any residue.

 If you wash the grates with water, make sure they’re dry.
-The best way to ensure this is to reassemble the BBQ back and turn it on on a high heat for 5-10 minutes.
+The best way to ensure this is to reassemble the BBQ back and turn it on high heat for 5-10 minutes.